xregistry/spec/core/spec.md

   "schemaGroups": {
     "mySchemas": {
       "id": "mySchemas",
-      # remainder of Group is excluded for brevity
+      # remainder of schemaGroup is excluded for brevity
     }
   }
 }